Looking to ship throughout Southeast Asia? Contact us to find out how

 Even if you don’t sell snacks or fresh produce, you can take advantage of the demand for grocery products by showing ads on food vlogs or partnering with food sellers to sell bundles.
 For example, you can run ads for bakeware on websites that sell baking ingredients.

-Chinese New Year 2020 will take place on January 25.
+Chinese New Year 2020 took place on January 25.

-Muslims make up 60 percent of Malaysia’s 28 million-strong population.
+Muslims make up 60 percent25 of Malaysia’s 28 million-strong population.
 Every year, they celebrate Ramadan, the ninth and most sacred month of the Islamic calendar.
 During this month, they fast from sunrise to sunset and engage in increased charity and prayer.
-Ramadan this year will be held from May 5 to June 4 2019.
+Ramadan this year will be held from 24 April to 23 May 2020.

 iPrice also observed that clothing was the most popular category during the month, with people preparing for Hari Raya Aidilfitri, a celebration of the end of Ramadan.
-Malaysians searched mostly for three fashion e-commerce platforms: Fashion Valet, Muslimah Clothing and Naelofar Hijab.
-It may be a good idea, then, to sell fashionable modest clothing during this period.
+Malaysians searched mostly for three fashion eCommerce platforms: Fashion Valet27, Muslimah Clothing28 and Naelofar Hijab29.
+It may be a good idea, then, to sell fashionable modest clothing 30 during this period.

-ShopBack reported, though, that all verticals saw an increase in sales during Ramadan.
+ShopBack reported, though, that all verticals saw an increase in sales31 during Ramadan.
 Health & Beauty and Electronics performed very well.

-More than 400 merchants take part in MYCyberSALE, which typically takes place over a span of five days in September or October.
-This year will be the sale’s sixth run.
+More than 400 merchants32 take part in MYCyberSALE, which typically takes place over a span of five days in September or October.
 A wide variety of products are sold during this event, including home electronics, clothing, sports equipment, travel deals, and even educational courses.
-Interested merchants can register via the event’s official website.
+Interested merchants can register33 via the event’s official website.

 Hari Merdeka is the commemoration of Malaysia’s independence from British rule on August 31, 1957.
 Malaysians celebrate it with parades and fireworks.
 As this is a holiday, many online deals offer restaurant discounts and vouchers to help people celebrate.
 Both online and offline merchants offer minor discounts and promotions during this event.

-For its birthday celebration in April, Lazada offers shoppers vouchers, flash sales, and surprise boxes curated by different brands.
+For its birthday celebration in March or April, Lazada offers shoppers vouchers, flash sales, and surprise boxes curated by different brands.
 Brands also offer exclusive deals on the platform.
 Discounts can go up to as much as 90 percent during this event.
-Last year, the sale was held from April 25 to 27.

 For those who missed out on Singles’ Day, Black Friday is a chance to grab some deals.
 It’s typically held on the fourth Friday of November, the day after Thanksgiving.
 The sale is an American tradition that has made its way to Southeast Asia thanks to sites like Lazada, 11Street and Shopee.
 Malaysians also scour Amazon for hot deals on this day.

-In 2017, 11Street saw a 50 percent rise in GMV on Black Friday compared to other Fridays.
+While the hype around Black Friday in Malaysia isn’t as significant as other Q4 shopping events, the increase in sales it brings is still nothing to sneeze at.
+In 2017, 11Street saw a 50 percent rise in GMV on Black Friday34 compared to other Fridays.
 The leading categories were Electronics, Fashion, and Health & Beauty.

-E-commerce sellers are increasingly giving cashback incentives to buyers of certain products.
-During the campaign period for CNY 2018, Malaysians received over RM1 million in cashback from ShopBack.
+eCommerce sellers are increasingly giving cashback incentives to buyers of certain products.
+During the campaign period for CNY 2018, Malaysians received over RM1 million in cashback24 from ShopBack.
 Around 40 online stores worked with ShopBack during CNY this year to offer cashback for Home & Living, Fashion & Beauty and Food & Groceries categories, as well as last-minute deals.